scikit-tda/kepler-mapper/paper.md

 ---
-title: 'Kepler Mapper: A Lean Persistent Homology Library for Python'
+title: 'Kepler Mapper: A flexible Python implementation of the Mapper algorithm.'
 tags:
  - Python
  - Mapper